grz55/students-jwt-liquibase/README.md

 Pull into IDE, app runs on Tomcat server.
 Postman the best for tests.
-Used POST /login to login by credentials, then you have full access to API.
+Use POST /login to login by credentials, then you have full access to API.
 When compiling, liquibase xml files should populate H2 in-memory database.

 # Test credentials: